Wednesday, November 20, 2024

 If you have any concerns or doubts about the quality or battery life, you should test it.
 You won’t want to get stuck out on a trail or during a long-distance ride without a working battery (e-bikes are heavy to ride and push without one).

 Before testing your bike battery, give it a full charge.
 Make sure it’s disconnected from your electric bike.
 Then attach a voltmeter or multimeter to both sides of the battery.
+Doing so will give you a voltage reading that may confirm your suspicions about having a poorly working battery.

 However, if you discover that there isn’t a problem with your battery, then you may want to check the bike’s controller.
+And, if you get sparks or feel a shock, put down the battery and consult your electric bike manufacturer for help!
+Although they can be pricey, it’s worth buying a new one (Amazon) if yours is making you nervous.

 Tip#16: Know the Typical Battery Problems and Solutions